Erodium cicutarium, Redstem Stork's Bill

 The Plant List includes 420 scientific plant names of species rank for the genus Erodium.
 Of these 128 are accepted species names.

-Also see the less common native geranium Texas Stork's Bill, Erodium texanum.
+Also see in Southwest Desert Flora; the less common native geranium Texas Stork's Bill, Erodium texanum.

 Redstem Stork's Bill has several medical uses by southwest Native Americans.
 See all ethno-botanical uses at Native American Ethnobotany, University of Michigan, Dearborn.